 There are some grey areas in this simplistic representation for sure, but I also find it easier to segment it like this for most people.

 For instance full range of motion neuromuscular training appears to improve mobility.
-While mobility training can improve your ability to move through a large range of motion with a lot of energy system and neuromuscular training exercises.
+While mobility training can improve your ability to move through the desirable range of motion for a lot of energy system and neuromuscular training exercises.

 Why is Neuromuscular Training Important?